microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Get-MgBetaIdentityB2XUserFlowLanguage](Get-MgBetaIdentityB2XUserFlowLanguage.md)
 The languages supported for customization within the user flow.
-Language customization is enabled by default in self-service sign up user flow.
+Language customization is enabled by default in self-service sign-up user flow.
-You cannot create custom languages in self-service sign up user flows.
+You can't create custom languages in self-service sign-up user flows.

 ### [Get-MgBetaIdentityB2XUserFlowLanguageCount](Get-MgBetaIdentityB2XUserFlowLanguageCount.md)
 Get the number of the resource

 ### [Get-MgBetaIdentityB2XUserFlowLanguageDefaultPage](Get-MgBetaIdentityB2XUserFlowLanguageDefaultPage.md)
 Collection of pages with the default content to display in a user flow for a specified language.
-This collection does not allow any kind of modification.
+This collection doesn't allow any kind of modification.

 ### [Get-MgBetaIdentityB2XUserFlowLanguageDefaultPageContent](Get-MgBetaIdentityB2XUserFlowLanguageDefaultPageContent.md)
 Get media content for the navigation property defaultPages from identity